Black Rose (pinball): Gameplay

 The game has three flippers, including an upper right flipper; there is a fire button on the lockdown bar, but its use is optional.
 The primary objective of the game is to sink ships with the score awarded for sinking each ship increasing incrementally.
 By spelling L-O-C-K on the rollovers or from hitting the pirate's cove a 2 or 3 multiball is started where letters for S-I-N-K S-H-I-P can be collected and are prominently displayed on the playfield.
 If successful, then after draining to a single ball the player can shoot Davy Jones' locket with the upper flipper to load the cannon and sink a ship by hitting the broadside with it.

 When SINK SHIP is not lit a series of awards can be obtained from the locker instead, the first of which is most important and requires the broadside shot to be hit as many times as possible in a short period of time, with the score doubling for each hit.

-A series of 7 short modes or score is available from the broadside, which include a 2 ball multiball, and 3 video modes, and after all 7 collect a jackpot.
+A series of seven short modes or score is available from the broadside, which include a 2 ball multiball, and three video modes; and after all seven, a jackpot.
 The video modes are all pirate themed: